-- 1. Replacement planting along the margins of the Project footprint that have retained the same or similar soil characteristics with respect to topsoil and hydrology to those preconstruction - 2.
-New planting areas beyond the Project footprint that are suitable for the establishment of early successional species similar to those removed from the Project footprint.
+- Replacement planting along the margins of the Project areafootprint that have retained the same or similar soil characteristics with respect to topsoil and hydrology to those preconstruction; and- - 2.
+New planting areas beyond the Project footprint that are suitable for the establishment of early successional species similar to those removed from the Project areafootprint.

-Project footprint margins
+Project areafootprint margins

-The sites along the Project footprint margins that are suitable for mitigation planting will not be known until road construction is well advanced and the impact of construction can be assessed.
+The sites along the Project area'sfootprint margins that are suitable for mitigation planting will not be known until road construction is well advanced and the impact of construction can be assessed.
 The area available for replacement planting along the road margins is likely to be only a small proportion of the 9ha required in total.